-On the palate, you get nutty notes from almonds, dried fruits, more sweetness, and oaky spiciness.
+Taste: On the palate, you get nutty notes from almonds, dried fruits, more sweetness, and oaky spiciness.
 You can feel the smooth texture of this Brandy on your tongue.
-Definitely, an elegant and very soft Cognac that's a good pick for Cognac beginners.
+It's an elegant and very soft Cognac that's also a good pick for Cognac beginners.

 D'Ussé Cognac XO review

-On the palate, the various flavor notes meld into mocha and chocolate.
+Taste: On the palate, the flavor notes meld into mocha and chocolate.
 In the background, you can also taste hints of toffee and tropical flavors like coconut and banana.